lafisrap-legacy/hugo-vitality-theme/README.md

 ## Getting started

-After installing the Vitality Theme successfully it requires a just a few more steps to get your site running.
+After installing the Hugo Vitality Theme successfully it requires a just a few more steps to get your site running.

 ### Install the StartBootstrap theme